Descanonge/tol_colors/docs/source/colorsets.rst

 ----

-The colors of this set are not very distinct in either normal or colorblind vision; they are not meant for lines or maps, but for marking text.
-Use the pale colors for the background of black text, for example to highlight cells in a table.
+The colors of this set are not very distinct in either normal or colorblind vision; they are not meant for lines or maps, but for highlighting text.
+Use the pale colors for the *background* of black text, for example to highlight cells in a table.
 The text remains readable.

 .. image:: /img/cset_pale.svg
     :alt: Pale colorset